How to Start a Blog in 7 Easy Steps

 - Best Online Resources to Learn How to Use WordPress

-Step 4: Purchase Web Hosting and a Domain from a Web Host
+Purchase Web Hosting and Register Your Domain

 All it means is that you will need to sign up for a web hosting plan if you want to get your site online.
 This will require some research to make sure you pick a host and plan that’s right for you.

 - Virtual Private Server (VPS) hosting is a version of shared hosting where each site has its own resources.
-It’s slightly more costly, but provides improved performance.
+It’s slightly more costly but provides improved performance.
 As such, this kind of hosting is recommended if you want to focus on growing your blog.

 - Dedicated hosting is the most expensive and powerful option.
 As the name suggests, you’ll get an entire server that’s dedicated to your site alone.
 This is usually overkill for a blog, however, unless you want full control over your server or your site draws unusually large volumes of traffic.

 In addition, you can decide whether or not you want managed hosting.
 When you have a managed plan, your web host will take care of several technical tasks required to keep your site running smoothly.

 Of course, you don’t want to get your hosting and domain from just anywhere.
 Choosing the right hosting plan is crucial, as this will play a key role in your site’s performance, security, and other vital factors.
 It’s also smart to look for hosting companies that specialize in WordPress hosting specifically, as that means its services will be well-optimized for the platform.

 Here at DreamHost, we offer a number of top-notch WordPress hosting plans to choose from.

 These plans provide plenty of power for your site, along with tight security and fast performance.
 In addition, they come with handy features for WordPress users, such as pre-installed sites and automatic updates and backups.
 You’ll also get access to reliable and knowledgeable support via multiple channels.
 And if you sign up for certain annual plans, you can even get a free domain!